 Change the 1st paragraph as follows:

 The format of a management frame is defined in Figure 8-34.
 The Frame Control, Duration, Address 1, Address 2, Address 3, and Sequence Control fields are present in all management frame subtypes.
-The In an MMPDU carried in one or more non-VHT PPDU(s) the maximum unencrypted MMPDU size, excluding the MAC header and FCS, is 2304 octets is specified in Table 8-13c (Maximum DU sizes (in octets) and durations (in microseconds) per PPDU format).
-In an MMPDU carried in one or more PPDU(s), all of which are VHT PPDU(s), the maximum unencrypted MMPDU size is the maximum MPDU size supported by the recipient(s) less the shortest management frame MAC header and FCS.
-In an MMPDU carried in one or more PPDU(s), none of which are VHT PPDU(s), the maximum unencrypted MMPDU size is 2304 octets.
+The In an MMPDU carried in one or more non-VHT PPDUs the maximum MMPDU size, excluding the MAC header and FCS, is 2304 octets is specified in Table 8-13c (Maximum DU sizes (in octets) and durations (in microseconds) per PPDU format).
+In an MMPDU carried in one or more PPDUs, all of which are VHT PPDUs, the maximum MMPDU size is the maximum MPDU size specified in Table 8-13c (Maximum DU sizes (in octets) and durations (in microseconds) per PPDU format) supported by the recipient(s) less the shortest management frame MAC header and FCS.

+NOTE—In an MMPDU carried in one or more PPDUs, all of which are VHT PPDUs, an MMPDU of maximum size is fragmented if it is encrypted (i.e. transmitted in robust management frames) or is transmitted with an HT Control field, so that the maximum MPDU size is not exceeded.

-Change Figure 8-34 as follows (Changing the Frame Body field size range and inserting the associated
+Change Figure 8-34 as follows (Changing the Frame Body field size range and deleting the associated

 note):